Joint Composite Latent Space Bayesian Optimization: Introduction

 Intuitively, the wealth of information contained in such high-dimensional intermediate data should pave the way for more efficient resolution of the task at hand.
-However, to our knowledge, little literature exists on optimizing high-dimensional input spaces coupled with high-dimensional output spaces to leverage this potential efficiency gain.
+However, to our knowledge, little literature exists on leveraging this potential efficiency gain when optimizing functions with high-dimensional intermediate outputs over high-dimensional input spaces.
 To close this gap, we introduce \textit{JoCo}, a new algorithm for \textit{\textbf{Jo}int \textbf{Co}mposite Latent Space Bayesian Optimization}.
-Unlike standard BO, which constructs a surrogate model only for the full mapping $\ftrue$, \text{JoCo} simultaneously trains probabilistic models both for capturing the behavior of the black-box function and for compressing the high-dimensional intermediate output space.
-In doing so, it effectively leverages this additional information, yielding a method that outperforms existing high-dimensional BO algorithms on problems with composite structure.
+Unlike standard BO, which constructs a surrogate model only for the full mapping $f$, \text{JoCo} simultaneously trains probabilistic models both for capturing the behavior of the black-box function and for compressing the high-dimensional intermediate output space.
+In doing so, it effectively leverages this additional information, yielding a method that substantially outperforms existing high-dimensional BO algorithms on problems with composite structure.

-Our main contributions are: \begin{enumerate}[leftmargin=18pt, labelwidth=!, labelindent=0pt] \item We introduce JoCo, a new algorithm for composite Bayesian optimization with high-dimensional input and output spaces. \item We demonstrate that JoCo significantly outperforms other state-of-the-art baselines on a number of synthetic and real-world problems. \item We leverage JoCo to effectively perform black-box adversarial attacks on generative text and image models, challenging settings with input and intermediate output dimensions in the thousands and hundreds of thousands, respectively. \end{enumerate}
+Our main contributions are: \begin{enumerate} \item We introduce JoCo, a new algorithm for composite BO with high-dimensional input and output spaces.
+To our knowledge, JoCo is the first composite BO method capable of scaling to problems with very high-dimensional intermediate outputs. \item We demonstrate that JoCo significantly outperforms other state-of-the-art baselines on a number of synthetic and real-world problems. \item We leverage JoCo to effectively perform black-box adversarial attacks on generative text and image models, challenging settings with input and intermediate output dimensions in the thousands and hundreds of thousands, respectively. \end{enumerate}